-- 25. Candidates who concentrate on the manager of information systems role need to have a knowledge and understanding of (but not necessarily proficiency in) the following topics: - Managing an entity's IT strategy; - Managing an IT organization; - Managing IT operations' effectiveness and efficiency; - Maintaining financial control over IT; - Managing IT controls; - Managing systems acquisition, development and implementation; and - Managing systems change and related problem management.
+- 25. Candidates who concentrate on the manager of information systems role need to have a knowledge and understanding of (but not necessarily proficiency in) the following topics: - Managing an entity's IT strategy - Managing an IT organization - Managing IT operations' effectiveness and efficiency - Maintaining financial control over IT - Managing IT controls - Managing systems acquisition, development and implementation - Managing systems change and related problem management - 26.
+Knowledge and understanding are evidenced by the candidate's ability to (a) describe or explain some or all of the above topics and their significance in a relevant business setting, and (b) participate effectively in some or all of the above as part of a team or under supervision. - 27.
+Appendix 4, based on paragraph 25 above, sets out in more detail competency elements for each of the topics above.
+This Appendix is not meant to be prescriptive; it is intended to be of further assistance to IFAC member bodies in developing the IT component of a pre-qualification professional accounting education program.

-&lt;sup>3 IES 2, Content of Professional Accounting Education Programs, paragraph 32.
+3 IES 2, Content of Professional Accounting Education Programs, paragraph 32